-Project management in the technological field is a key element for the success of the operation since it lays the foundations and general structure of the project to be carried out, since the other elements are built on this structure, such as the design of the interface, user experience, concept validation, quality tests, among others.
+Project management in the technological field is a key element for the success of any operation, since it lays the foundations and general structure of the project to be carried out.
+Management is important because other elements are built on this structure, such as interface design, user experience, concept validation, quality tests, among others.

 For these projects to progress, we must first understand their purpose, as well as the current, future, explicit and implicit needs of our clients, their end-users, and the respective stakeholders.
-Subsequently, and understanding the scope of the solution, we divided the project into phases that allow us to carry it out in an agile and efficient way.
+Subsequently, and considering the scope of the solution, we split the project into phases that we are able to carry it out in an agile and efficient way.

-This is where the difficulty comes since we must strategically assign each activity to be carried out, understanding that we must complete one to continue with the next, however, the question constantly arises: is this task/activity “done”?
-Is it not related to another future task that may affect your status?
+This is where the difficulty comes in, since we must strategically allocate each activity, understanding that we must complete one to continue with the next.
+Therefore a question constantly arises: is this task/activity Done?
+Is it not related to another future task that may affect its state?

-These and other questions are the most common of the thought, being the main debate that both the client (Product Owner) and the project leaders should have on the part of the software development companies.
+These and other questions are highly recurring, being the main discussion that both the client (Product Owner) and the project leaders should have on the part of the software development companies.

-The Definition of “Done” is when all the conditions, or acceptance criteria, that a software product must satisfy are fulfilled, so that it functionally meets the requirements of a user, client, team, or is available for use by Another system, complying with the established quality parameters.
-This prevents any incomplete feature/functionality from being put into production, generating errors, and rework when having to return to make the correct corrections, as well as dissatisfaction from customers and/or end-users.
+Definition of Done (DoD) is the understanding that all conditions, or acceptance criteria, that a software product must satisfy have been fulfilled, so that its functionally meets the requirements of a user, client, team, or is available for use by another system, complying with the set quality standards.
+This prevents any incomplete feature/functionality from being put into production, generating errors and the need for rework, as well as dissatisfaction among customers and/or end-users.

-This definition is determined at the beginning of each project, usually in the meetings held by the Product Owner and development leaders, however, it usually happens that as the project progresses, this definition is restated several times, so that the expectations of the same end up coupling to the practice, as well as to the different parameters of quality, work process, among others.
+This definition is set at the beginning of each project, usually during meetings held by the Product Owner and development leaders.
+However, as the project progresses, the definition usually needs to be modified several times so that expectations match practice, quality standards, work processes, etc.

-Having clear when a feature/functionality is “done”, then you can get a better idea of where we are in the project, allowing us to make more accurate and clear decisions about how much to complete and when the respective resources should be included in the project.
+Understanding when a feature/functionality is Done helps us get a better idea of where a project is at, allowing us to make more accurate and clear decisions about how much is to be completed and when the respective resources should be included in the project.

-A key element, which will help us enormously in this definition, consists of the so-called User stories, these could be defined as the path that users follow within our development to carry out the desired tasks.
+A key element, which helps us enormously in this definition, consists of the so-called User stories.
+These could be defined as the path that users follow within our development to carry out the desired tasks.

-One of the biggest risks that can occur from not having a clear definition and understanding of the parts occurs precisely when presenting all the requirements completed during the project, precisely at the end of each iteration, where at the moment we make the necessary reviews we will realize that these requirements are not completely finalized, generating debates on real progress.
+One of the biggest risks of not having a clear definition and understanding of the parts can arise precisely when presenting all the requirements completed during the project, at the end of each iteration, if requirements are not fully met at the time of the final revision.
+This would give way to discussions around the real progress of the project.

-When a user story or an increment (set of stories) is “Done”, everyone on the team should understand the same thing: that this functionality/increment can now go into production.
-Although this understanding is the result of transparency and trust between the parties, the most evident part is when you usually advance to the next phase of the project, for example: when the Scrum team finishes a sprint.
+When a user story or an increment (set of stories) is Done, everyone on the team should understand the same thing: this functionality/increment can now go into production.
+Although this understanding is the result of transparency and trust between the parties, the most evident stage is when we move on to the next phase of the project, for example: when the Scrum team finishes a sprint.

-Another important aspect is to define how to complete a feature, functionality, story, or increment must be to move to the next stage.
+Another important aspect to define is how to complete a feature, functionality, story, or increment to move to the next stage.
 If this is of vital importance for the entire project, then it should be considered as a minimum criterion.
-Otherwise, part and part misunderstandings will occur again.
+Otherwise, misunderstandings may occur again.

-However, the definition of “Done” may evolve.
-When the relationship between the Product Owner and the Scrum team matures and develops positively, it may happen that the definition of “Done” previously used in the increments is expanded during the Retrospective and feedback meetings, including new criteria of higher quality, based on more practical parameters.
+However, the definition of Done may evolve.
+As the relationship between the Product Owner and the Scrum team matures and develops positively, the old definition of Done may be expanded during the Retrospective and feedback meetings, including new criteria of higher quality, based on more practical parameters.

-An important element to determine the status of some features, functionality, etc. It is the so-called Acceptance Criteria, its most basic definition is when it meets all the minimum requirements necessary to be able to be put into production, both on a technical and functional and operational level, among others.
+An important element to determine the status of some features, functionality, etc. is the so-called Acceptance Critera.
+Basically, it involves all the minimum requirements necessary to move on to production, on a technical, functional and operational level, among others.

 The acceptance criteria are important for: